 Get-WindowsFeature

-To get a list of all installed roles and features in Windows Server (thus you can quickly understand what the server is used for):
+Get a list of all installed roles and features in Windows Server (used to quickly understand what the server is used for):

 Get-WindowsFeature | Where-Object {$_. installstate -eq "installed"} | ft Name,Installstate

-For example, to install the DNS role, run this command:
+For example, use the following command to install the DNS role:

 Install-WindowsFeature DNS -IncludeManagementTools